ikomamik/regextest/README.md

 # Regtest
 Regtest generates sample string that matches with regular expression.
-It can be used as a debugging tool for regular expression.
+Unlike similar tools, it recognizes anchors, charactor classes and other advanced notation of ruby regex.
+Target users are programmers or students for debugging/learning regular expression.

 ## Installation